-In Summer 2021, the Financial Services and the Treasury Bureau (FSTB) published the conclusions to its consultation on proposals to enhance anti-money laundering and counter-terrorist financing (AML/CFT) regulation in Hong Kong via amendments to the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (AMLO).
-One of the goals of the amendments is compliance with the FATF recommendations related to VASPs.
+In Summer 2021, the Financial Services and the Treasury Bureau (FSTB) published the conclusions of its consultation on proposals to enhance anti-money laundering and counter-terrorist financing (AML/CFT) regulation in Hong Kong via amendments to the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (AMLO).
+One of the goals of the amendments is compliance with the Financial Action Task Force (FATF) recommendations related to virtual asset service providers (VASPs).

 The final proposal is set to be introduced to the Legislative Council in 2021; however, an exact date has yet to be set.
 If passed, Hong Kong's traditional AML obligations for wire transfers will be extended to all VASPs operating in Hong Kong.

 A new regulated activity (Regulated VA Activity) will cover the operation of a trading platform (VA Exchange) that:

 is operated for the purpose of allowing an offer or invitation to be made to buy or sell any virtual assets (VA) in exchange for any money or any VA; and

 comes into custody, control, power or possession of, or over, any money or any VA at any point in time during its course of business.

 This will not include peer-to-peer trading platforms to the extent that the actual transaction is conducted outside the platform, and the platform is not involved in the underlying transaction by coming into possession of any money or any virtual asset at any point in time.